More than 3,400 people have died after earthquakes hammer Turkey and Syria

 Revisit how this story unfolded via our digital live-coverage.

-NPR's Ruth Sherlock, Jawad Rizkallah, Emma Bowman, Ayana Archie and Daniel Estrin contributed reporting.
+NPR's Ruth Sherlock, Jawad Rizkallah, Emma Bowman, Ayana Archie, Daniel Estrin and Jojo Macaluso contributed reporting.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.